Featured

 Upcoming programs

 Ready, set, read!
 Join Canada's biggest, bilingual summer reading program for kids of all ages, interests and abilities.
 Read anything, anywhere and any time.
-Plus, earn stickers and badges, participate in the French Reading Challenge, complete challenges on the Beanstack Tracker app and more.
-Starting June 22, sign up in branch or online and read all summer long!
+Plus, earn stickers and badges, participate in the French Reading Challenge, complete challenges on the Beanstack app and more.
+Sign up in branch or online and read all summer long!

 Location: Online